Prostitution in Canada: Sex trafficking and crime

 As in other countries, debates around human trafficking for the purpose of sexual exploitation often dominate the larger debate on prostitution.
 These debates tend to be highly emotive and controversial, examples of which occurred following the Supreme Court's 2013 decision regarding the unconstitutional nature of Canada's prostitution laws.
-A psychotherapist stated: "I find it disturbing, disappointing, because it removes the only restraint on the men who are trolling for women," he said.
-"It's already an exceedingly dangerous work environment for the women.
-I now know that the police won't be patrolling or doing sting operations, so it's basically open season", while Karen Mykietka, president of the Alberta Avenue Community League, said to the media:
+A psychotherapist stated, "I find it disturbing, disappointing, because it removes the only restraint on the men who are trolling for women.
+It's already an exceedingly dangerous work environment for the women.
+I now know that the police won't be patrolling or doing sting operations, so it's basically open season."

+Karen Mykietka, president of the Alberta Avenue Community League, said to the media:

-Anyone working in that industry is going to know that it’s a free-for-all and nobody is going to be enforcing anything.
-I’m expecting we’re probably going to see an increase in (prostitution) especially over the summer months, and that’s not what the community likes to see on their streets.
+Anyone working in that industry is going to know that it's a free-for-all and nobody is going to be enforcing anything.
+I'm expecting we're probably going to see an increase in (prostitution) especially over the summer months, and that's not what the community likes to see on their streets.

 Operation Northern Spotlight

 Shortly following the decision of the Supreme Court, the police of at least 30 centres across Canada commenced a two-day investigation into human trafficking and sexual exploitation named Operation Northern Spotlight.
 The operation occurred on January 22 and 23, 2014, and focused on the hotel and motel establishments located on major arteries, as well as sex work venues.
-According to the Global Network of Sex Work Projects (NSWP), 180 police personnel interviewed 333 women, and identified 25 suspected human traffickers.
+According to the Global Network of Sex Work Projects (NSWP), 180 police personnel interviewed 333 women and identified 25 suspected human traffickers.

-According to press reports, one arrest and two suspected human traffickers were identified in Ontario; police in York arrested and laid charges against a male individual and the names of two alleged human traffickers from Windsor were revealed as a result of the two-day blitz.
-The NSWP reported that police in the Peel and Durham regions of Ontario interviewed 53 women between 16 and 45 years old, and reported: "Many of the women appear to be making their own decisions to participate for financial gain.
+According to press reports, one arrest and two suspected human traffickers were identified in Ontario.
+Police in York arrested and laid charges against a male individual and the names of two alleged human traffickers from Windsor were revealed as a result of the two-day blitz.
+The NSWP reported that police in the Peel and Durham regions of Ontario interviewed 53 women between 16 and 45 years old, and reported, "many of the women appear to be making their own decisions to participate for financial gain.
 Part or all of the proceeds from the sexual encounters were kept by their adult male controller or pimp."
 In the two regions, nine men were arrested and face 83 charges related to human trafficking, firearm offences, drug possession and child pornography.
 In Edmonton, police vice unit Detective Steven Horchuk stated that police will continue to focus on the clients of prostitution, in particular cases involving exploitive circumstances, but would no longer press charges related to communicating for the purpose of prostitution due to the Supreme Court's decision.